aetperf/aetperf.github.io/_posts/2020-07-02-Outlier_and_Change_Point_Detection_in_Database _Performance_Metrics.md

 ![png](/img/2020-07-02_01/output_14_0.png)

 Also, they do exhibit a lot of noise, jumps and more general changes of distribution.
-We can look at a 2 examples using this plotting function:
+We can look at 2 examples using this plotting function:

 ```python